awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 **To configure a network proxy**

-This feature requires AWS IoT Greengrass v1\.7 or later\.
+This feature requires AWS IoT Greengrass Core v1\.7 or later\.

 This procedure allows AWS IoT Greengrass to connect to the internet through an HTTP or HTTPS network proxy\.